18 min read

 It’s time to wrap it up.

-You and your business can be better-equipped to avoid situations like paying fines, paying back taxes that you did know you had to pay in the first place, or facing an audit by the tax authorities in New Mexico.
+You and your business can be better equipped to avoid situations like paying fines, paying back taxes that you did know you had to pay in the first place or facing an audit by the tax authorities in New Mexico.

-If you are a business who has established a nexus with New Mexico, you are required to collect gross receipts tax in New Mexico.
+If you are a business that has established a nexus with New Mexico, you are required to collect gross receipts tax in New Mexico.
 Knowing this is just half the battle.
 Now, We are going to help you navigate the process of how to go about that.

 In fact, We are going to review some common questions our clients have asked regarding their New Mexico Sales Tax obligations.